 - see Tips for soliciting letters of recommendation

 - Submit your complete application package to the front desk on the first floor in Sweet Hall by the campus deadline

 - Sign the "Fellowship Nomination Permission Form and Waiver" at the front desk to complete the submission process

 Note: Late applications will NOT be accepted without prior approval.

-A committee of UAR staff and faculty will review applications to shortlist candidates for interviews (if needed), and select one campus nominee.
+A committee of VPUE staff and faculty will review applications to shortlist candidates for interviews (if needed), and select one campus nominee.